The Graduate Committee meets once a month to review and approve academic student matters; therefore, please plan accordingly.

 B. The committee consists of at least five members.

 The Ph.D.
 Reading Committee consists of at least five members including the dissertation advisor, who serves as the chairperson.
 All committee members must have an earned doctorate; in special cases, an individual who does not hold the doctorate may be proposed for membership through petitioning the Graduate Committee.
 One committee member must be the dissertation advisor (or the co-advisor) and the second committee member shall be tenured or tenure-track academic faculty members with primary or joint appointment in the Woodruff School.
 The third committee member shall also have a primary or joint appointment in the Woodruff School.
 Of the last two members, at least one shall be an academic faculty member with no Woodruff School appointment, either primary or joint.
 At least four of the committee members shall be tenured or tenure-track faculty members; at least one member of the committee shall have a primary appointment in the Woodruff School.
+An Emeritus faculty member serving as the dissertation advisor must have a co-advisor who is a tenure-track academic faculty member with a primary appointment in the Woodruff School.

 Step 2.
 Submit the Request for Admission to Ph.D.
 Candidacy form.